nguyenvulong/devenv-macos/README.md

 brew bundle install
 ```

-To update the Brewfile with your current packages:
+To create a new Brewfile with your current packages:

 ```bash
 brew bundle dump --force